city_hall

 • treatment of co-occurring sexually transmitted or superimposed bacterial skin infections.

-Below is general information on treatment options to improve the most common symptoms of monkeypox infections, including itching and pain.
+Below is general information on treatment options to improve the most common symptoms of mpox infections, including itching and pain.
 However, we recommend discussing these symptoms directly with your healthcare provider for specific guidance.

 Skin care and itching